jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 This design shows that a Prototype Registry is a registry of **objects**, not classes.
 Because of that, both simple shapes and composite structures can be registered, acquired, and treated uniformly.
 Once composites become first-class prototypes, complex structures stop being special cases and instead become named configurations.

 The combination of Prototype, Registry, and Composite enables variation through configuration rather than inheritance.
-New shapes, new compositions, and new behaviors emerge without modifying existing code, only by registering new object instances.
+New shapes, new compositions, and new behaviors emerge without modifying existing code.
+Their creation only requires registering new object instances.

-Once acquisition becomes object-driven and registries become instance-based, systems begin to grow by assembly rather than refactoring.
+Once acquisition becomes object-driven and registries become instance-based, systems begin to grow by assembly rather than adding new classes to the design.

 # Creational Design Patterns Epilog
 I was planning a final ___Creational Design Patterns Series Summary___ blog, but while gathering my ideas, I realized that I had already written everything in other blog entries.
 Rather than rehash everything in a new blog, I've decided to mention them once more here with links to the previous references.